husseinmarah/husseinmarah/README.md

   <img width="640" height="135" src="https://github.com/husseinmarah/husseinmarah/blob/master/pictures/name_logo.png">
 </p>

-## Hi there 👋
+## 🚀 About Me
-I'm Hussein Marah, a software engineer and academic researcher.
+Hi there 👋, I'm Hussein Marah, a computer science and researcher.
 I am passionate about using technology to solve problems and use it for the social good.

 ## How to reach me 📫
 <p align='center'>